armanxbabakhani/PMRQMC_HS_C--/README.md

 This program PMRQMC.cpp simulates the equilibrium quantities for a specified Hamiltonian (using an input file).
 The only simulation parameter is the inverse temperature of the system that can be altered directly by editing PMRQMC.cpp file (it is set to $\beta = 1$ by default).
 This code takes in an input file specifying the Hamiltonian in sum of pauli strings.
-The code consists of two parts.
+The code consists of two parts, descibed as follows.

-## Usage
+## The Code

-Explain how to use the project, including installation instructions and any prerequisites.
+### A. Data to PMR (DatatoPMR.h)

+This header file provides all the necessary functions to convert the pauli string input data provided by the user into PMR representation.
+The data structure describing the PMR formalism is as follows

 ## Examples